wp-plugins/like-button-plugin-for-wordpress/readme.txt

 == Changelog ==

+= Version 4.4.3.6 =

++ New: Implement the new Send Button if you using the XFBML Like Button (iFrame also but Facebook recommends the XFBML-Button)
++ New: Facebook URL Linter Link on every Edit-Page (post and page)
++ Bugfix: the iFrame Version does now also support the language you choose
++ OpenGraph: displays now the WP-Title of the current Category/Archive for the title-tag (more dynamic soon)
++ JavaScript: Generator-File Update
++ Coding: the new default value of height/width is 100/250px

 = Version 4.4.3.5 =

 + New: Due to a request I added the function to deactivate the default image if you like (Edit-Pages)
-+ Bugfix: Featured Image Support now only with WP 2.9+
++ Bugfix: Featured Image Support now only with WP 2.9+ and if your template supports thumbnails
 + Bugfix: new Query to check if the current theme supports thumbnails